 Alternately one can select the Ontology tab and browse the SciGraph class and property hierarchies.
 This is a useful means to understand better the data structure of SciGraph (see our GitHub repository for the ontology source code in RDF Turtle).

 Lastly one can simply enter a Scigraph URL into a browser search bar and this will open the Data Explorer centered on that resource.
 For example, try opening the page for a journal, e.g. Nature.

 A quick note about URLs.
-SciGraph URLs reference SciGraph objects and these can be expanded to reveal information about the object by clicking on the node.
-Generally, other URLs reference external objects and these have not been loaded into SciGraph and as such cannot be expanded to reveal further information.
+SciGraph URLs reference SciGraph things and these can be expanded to reveal information about the things by clicking on the node.
+Generally, other URLs reference external resources and these have not been loaded into SciGraph and as such cannot be expanded to reveal further information.

-This second approach allows metadata specialists, developers and data scientists building linked data applications to retrieve the data provided by SciGraph using a mechanism called content negotiation.
+This second approach allows metadata specialists, developers and data scientists building linked data applications to retrieve the data by the SciGraph API.

-The Data Explorer allows users to dereference a SciGraph URL and obtain linked data directly from it,
+The Linked Data API allows users to dereference a SciGraph URL and obtain linked data directly from it,

 By default an HTML representation is returned, which is what you would see